 - Provide more depth and a guided job search.
 Remove false finish line of graduation.
 Your certificate is your job.

-For more information about Ben and Lambda School, check out www.Lambdaschool.com.
+For more information about Ben, Lambda School and schools with Income Share Agreements, check out www.Lambdaschool.com.

 If you enjoyed this podcast, you might also enjoy: